International Association of Physical Education and Sport for Girls and Women

 You are warmly invited to the launch of a free online photo & caption competition being coordinated by the UNESCO Chair in partnership with TRUST Ireland as part of MTU Innovation and Enterprise Month.

-What is the Photo & Caption Competition?
 This competition aims to visually capture, and exhibit, positive images of diversity and inclusion in sport with view to inspiring sport entrepreneurs, leaders and other stakeholders to safeguard, promote and advance human rights in and through sport across their communities.
-Entries can be original or curated photos or videos.

-The Details Entrants will have from March 1st-19th to capture or curate and submit their photo/video and accompanying caption (up to 500 characters).
+Entrants will have from March 1st-19th to capture or curate and submit their photo/video and accompanying caption (up to 500 characters).

 United Nations, CSW 65, Commission on the Status for Women